-• Problem: The battery cannot be fully charged in the standard charge time when the computer is powered off.
+• Problem: The battery cannot be fully charged in the standard charge time when the computer is powered

 Solution: The battery might be over-discharged.
+Do the following:

+- 1. Turn off the computer. - 2.
 Connect the ac power adapter to the computer and let it charge.

-If the battery cannot be fully charged in 24 hours, contact Lenovo to replace the battery.
+If the battery cannot be fully charged in 24 hours, have the computer serviced.

-- Problem: The computer shuts down before the battery status icon shows that the battery is empty.
-Solution: Discharge and recharge the battery. - Problem: The computer operates after the battery status icon shows that the battery is empty.
-Solution: Discharge and recharge the battery. - Problem: The operating time for a fully charged battery is short.
+Problem: The computer shuts down before the battery status icon shows that the battery is empty.

+Solution: Fully discharge and recharge the battery for two times.
+If the problem persists, have the computer serviced.

+• Problem: The operating time for a fully charged battery is short.

-Solution: Discharge and recharge the battery.
-If your battery operating time is still short, contact Lenovo to replace the battery.
+Solution: Fully discharge and recharge the battery for two times.
+If the problem persists, have the computer serviced.